 Most editors like to communicate with their clients during the editing process.
 This could be by emailing queries to you or adding comments to the document.
 This lets you know the editor cares about the work they are doing, and also allows you to have input into the process, letting the editor know what you want.
 Document editors should always be available for questions during and after the editing process.

 Professional editors generally use track changes when editing a document.
 This lets you see what has been changed; you can then accept or decline the changes made.
-It is important for you, as the writer and owner of the document, to understand how to use track changes.
+It is important for you, as the writer and owner of the document, to understand how to use Track Changes, which is a feature available in most word processing programs like Microsoft Word and Google Docs.
 Even the most established authors have their work edited and proofread.
-I'm going to say it again!
-It always helps to have a second pair of eyes review a document.
+I'm going to say it again.
+It always helps to have a second pair of eyes review a document!